 |Types of ADHD||Diagnosing ADD||Dealing with Diagnosis|

 |Give a Gift|

-Can St. John's wort help kids with ADHD?"
+Can St. John's wort help children or adults with ADHD?"

 Many herbal remedies have been tried as possible ADHD treatments.
 To date, none have been found to be successful.

 A recent study on using St. John’s wort to treat ADHD reached the same conclusion: It did not help.
 This study was discussed in the June 2008 issue of the Journal of the American Medical Association.
 View the study abstract.

 See Related Answers from Dr. Larry Silver